valancej/anchore-troubleshooting-guide/README.md

 Image analysis is performed as a distinct, asynchronous, and scheduled task driven by queues that analyzer workers periodically poll.
 Image records have a small state-machine as follows:

-**Note:** In order for an image to move from not_analyzed to analyzing, you need a healthy catalog, simplequeue, and analyzer service up and running.
+**Note:** In order for an image to move from 'not_analyzed' to 'analyzing', you need a healthy catalog, simplequeue, and analyzer service up and running.
 See the [Verifying Services](#verifying-services) section for more information.

 #### Image analysis failures